buzz-language/buzz/README.md

         print("Hello {this.name}");
     }

-    | Object and classes don't have constructor but you can implement one with a static method
+    | Object don't have constructor but you can implement one with a static method
     static init(str name, num age) > Person {
         Person.population = Person.population + 1;